 Upon completion of the program, the teacher training graduates obtain a teaching certification from the Quebec Ministry of Education and Higher Education.
 This certification is valid anywhere in the province.
 Those wishing to pursue further their education can do so, as our program eases the progress from the completion of the education certificate towards the completion of a Bachelor or a Master’s degree.

 On average, the school board’s Inuit teachers take five to seven years to complete the Teacher Training Program.
-They enroll in the program while working full-time in Nunavik schools, joggling a demanding profession and family commitments.
+They enroll in the program while working full-time in Nunavik schools, juggling a demanding profession and family commitments.